dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 .. note:: `dwavebinarycsp` works best for constraints of up to 4 variables; it may not
       function as expected for constraints of over 8 variables.

-The next line of code converts the constraints into a BQM that we solve by sampling.
+The next line of code converts the constraints into a BQM that you solve by sampling.

 .. testcode::